Liu Yong (Xin dynasty): Self-proclaimed emperor

 In AD 25, after Emperor Gengshi was defeated by the Chimei Army, Liu Yong proclaimed himself emperor.
 In the summer of AD 26, Emperor Guangwu sent General Gai Yan and General Su Mao to fight against Liu Yong.
 But Su Mao changed sides and joined Liu Yong who appointed Su Mao as the minister of war and prince of Huaiyang.
 After Gai Yan conquered Suiyang, Liu Yong fled to Yu (Liang Commandery).
 But the people of Yu rebelled against Liu Yong and killed his mother and wife.
 So Liu Yong then fled to Qiao (Pei Commandery).
 Su Mao, Jiaoqiang and Zhou Jian came to rescue Liu Yong and were defeated by Gai Yan.
 Jiaoqiang and Zhou Jian followed Liu Yong to retreat to Huling in Shanyang Commandery.

 In the spring of AD 27, Liu Yong named Zhang Bu as Prince of Qi and Dong Xian as Prince of Haixi.
 Han Army minister of war Wu Han attacked Su Mao and Guang Lecheng (Liang Commandery, Yu County).
 Su Mao was defeated and fled to Huling.
 The people of Suiyang opposed the Han army and welcomed Liu Yong.
 Wu Han, Gai Yan Army surrounded Suiyang, Liu Yong, Su Mao, Zhou Jian escaped the city with food.
 When they fled, Liu Yong's general Qing Wu killed Liu Yong and reported the death to Emperor Guangwu.
 Emperor Guangwu rewarded Qing Wu with a noble title.

-Follow up
+Legacy

 After Liu Yong's death, Su Mao and Zhou Jian supported Liu Yong's son, Liu Yu, to succeed as Prince of Liang and continue the fight against the Han.
 However, during August AD 29, Liu Yu's Tanhai Commandery was captured.
 He was killed by his soldiers led by Gao Hu which marked the end of the Prince of Liang's regime.